Only 519 pages left on your journey to becoming a rock star!

 How will you deal with all of those companies and people?

 In this subchapter I will cite Wikipedia a few times, as they have some nice and clear information on record companies, and it wouldn’t make much sense to re-invent the wheel.
-Nevertheless you should read everything here, as this will help to understand why music is so bad nowadays and why you will probably never get a record deal.
+Nevertheless you should read everything here, as this will help to understand why you will probably never get a record deal.

 The basic relationships between record companies, artists, and fans should be easy to understand, so we will only quickly review the all-important relationship between the artist and the record label.